-How much can you potentially make owning a bait shop?
+How much can a bait shop owner make?

 Bait shops can be profitable, but many factors will affect that profit.
 A shop’s size, specialty, location, and profit margins will all play a role in how much the shop earns each year.
 A shop located in an area where year-round fishing is largely unaffected by the climate can be more profitable than a shop located in an area with a harsh winter that limits fishing.